 If you want to stop for a swim in the bay, there are beaches in Dobrota just outside Kotor.
 You can also stop at Bajova Kula Beach, Pirate Beach in Perast, Morinj Beach (the water here is a bit colder because of freshwater springs in the area, but it’s a nice beach) or in Igalo, the last seaside area before you exit Montenegro.

-If you’d like to fit a bit more in, you can also add in the Budva Riviera.
+If you’d like to fit a bit more in when you visit Montenegro from Dubrovnik, you can also add in the Budva Riviera.
 In Budva you can visit the old town, swim on the riviera’s fantastic beaches and visit gorgeous Sveti Stefan.